terryyounghk/qmk_userspace/readme.md

 ![36-keys layout - Symmetric Key Combos](./docs/terryyounghk-36keys-qmk-combos-symmetric.png)

-This combo scheme provides one-shot modifiers that match the positions of home row mods, plus other common keyboard shortcuts as well.
+This combo scheme provides two-handed Combo Mods, which are one-shot modifiers that match the positions of home row mods, plus other common keyboard shortcuts as well.

 Examples:
 | Combo | Output